vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 - Damon's target.
 Burnt via rigged van parked in front, remote detonated.
 ##### Marianne's Ice Cream
 - Luca's target.
 Burnt via jerry cans after Joe's target is burnt.
 Might be burnt by Ezra instead.
+# Checkpoints
+Whenever an NPC is caught or a Fireside member is found/defeated, basically a transition between scenes, that can be a good stopping point.
+There's also some dramatic points. e.g. Picnic Basket blows up, Vince is caught, Ezra's extortion is found, etc.
 # Case End
+- Did you find the man in the cooler?
+- Did you find out who Ezra was hired by?
+- Did Ezra's family survive?
+Did Fireside suffer any (more) casualties?
+- What happened with Chains?
+- Were you able to save any of the local businesses?
 # Dangers
 ### Fireside
 #### Spectrums